garrandall/popular-music-data/tracks/don-t-say-you-don-t-remember-beverly-bremers.md

   ranking_list: Billboard Hot 100
   start_date: '1972-04-01'
 ---
-Don't Say You Don't Remember
-Beverly Bremers
-Written by Estelle Levitt and Helen Miller
-- peaked at #15 in 1972
 We wrote on the corner of the table:
 "This is the only one that will last
 For you, for me, for always